veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 AzCopy /Source:https ://myblob.blob.core.windows.net/MyContainer /SourceSAS:sasToken /Dest:C:\MyLocalFolder /S
 ```

-# Pattern & Practices
-In this section we will give theoretical and practical recommendations on how to best develop, design and implement your service

 ## GitHub
 Follow our open projects related to Veracity data fabric egest on https://github.com/veracity